 1. Introduction

 Due to the characteristics and the potential application value of tunnel projects, tunnels are often required in the construction of infrastructure.
-For example, to build highways and high-speed railways, many deeply-buried, long tunnels in south-western China have been built, or are under construction; A growing number of Chinese cities are building metro systems to solve their traffic congestion problems [1-3].
-Tunnel construction involves the geotechnical engineering of large-scale complex systems, and various types of risk involved throughout the construction period [4,5]: this affects all parties involved as well as those not directly involved in the project [6].
-Especially in geologically complex areas (karst developed areas, broken fault zones, areas of high crustal stress, et al.), various accidents such as collapses [7], water in-rushes [8], and rock bursts [9] can easily be triggered, which may result in casualties, economic loss, environmental harm, and delay which may eventually lead to cost overruns and contract extensions [10].
+For example, to build highways and high-speed railways, many deeply-buried, long tunnels in south-western China have been built, or are under construction.
+A growing number of Chinese cities are building metro systems to solve their traffic congestion problems [1-3].
+Tunnel construction involves the geotechnical engineering of large-scale complex systems, and various types of risk involved throughout the construction period [4,5].
+This affects all parties involved as well as those not directly involved in the project [6].
+Especially in geologically complex areas (karst developed areas, broken fault zones, areas of high crustal stress, et al.), various accidents such as collapses [7], water in-rushes [8], and rock bursts [9] can easily be triggered, which may cause casualties, economic loss, environmental harm, and delay which may eventually lead to cost overruns and contract extensions [10].
 The frequent occurrence of disasters in tunnel construction is increasingly arousing the attention of all parties including the public [11].
-Therefore, how to reduce the occurrence of accidents during tunnel construction, reduce the number of casualties, and mitigate future economic losses has always been a focus for engineers, especially in developing countries such as China.
+Therefore, how to reduce the occurrence of accidents during tunnel construction, decrease the number of casualties, and mitigate future economic losses has always been a focus for engineers, especially in developing countries such as China.

-Risk assessment is an important part of risk management, which is a tool designed to support all aspects of decision-making from the beginning, to the end, of a process [12].
+Risk assessment is an important part of risk management, which is a tool designed to support all aspects of decision-making from the beginning to the end of a process [12].
 It has been increasingly valued and regarded as an important guarantee for the safe running of large engineering projects [13].
-Various risk assessment tools have been used in tunnel engineering, including Security Vulnerability Analysis (SVA) [14], bow-tie diagrams [15], event tree analysis [16], fault tree analysis [17], probabilistic risk analysis [18,19], the analytical hierarchy process (AHP) [20], grey systems [21], Bayesian networks [22], and fuzzy sets [23] have been used.
+Various risk assessment tools have been applied in tunnel engineering, including Security Vulnerability Analysis (SVA) [14], bow-tie diagrams [15], event tree analysis [16], fault tree analysis [17], probabilistic risk analysis [18,19], the analytical hierarchy process (AHP) [20], grey systems [21], Bayesian networks [22], and fuzzy sets [23].
 In addition, artificially intelligent methods such as Geographic Information Systems (GIS) [24], risk analysis software [25,26], and Monte Carlo simulations [27] have also been widely used in recent years.
-Probabilistic risk assessment (PRA) was the method most widely used in geotechnical engineering [13].
+Probabilistic risk assessment (PRA) is the method most widely used in geotechnical engineering [13].
 For example, Jurado et al. [28] developed a general probabilistic risk assessment framework to estimate the probability of occurrence of groundwater-related hazards in tunnel construction based on Fault Tree Analysis (FTA).
 Sousa and Einstein [29] introduced a dynamic Bayesian network (DBN) model for the risk of construction failure. Šejnoha et al. [30] estimated the probability of the occurrence of cave-in collapses and their consequences using FTA and Event Tree Analysis (ETA) tools.
-Olga et al.[31,32] further proposed a probabilistic model, which takes into account the inhomogeneity of the geological conditions, the uncertainty of the consequences of damage, and human, and other external, factors.
+Olga et al.[31,32] further put forward a probabilistic model by considering the inhomogeneity of the geological conditions, the uncertainty of the consequences of damage, and human, and other external factors.